 In her speech to UCLA students this week, Hillary Clinton took a stand against unpaid internships, blaming the "youth unemployment crisis" on the weak economy young people have been tossed.
 There are no real entry-level positions or on-the-job training, Clinton argued, and businesses are taking advantage of the young labor force with unpaid internships.

-She is not the only one fed up with the expectation that millennials will work for free to get their "
+She is not the only one fed up with the expectation that millennials will work for free to get their "feet in the door."

 Recent lawsuits have been eye-opening for the internship world as many employers, such as Condé Nast, Fox Searchlight and Charlie Rose, have come under scrutiny for not paying their interns.